Consistent Validation for Predictive Methods in Spatial Settings: PROOFS OF CLAIMS

-We return to our proof of \cref{prop:counterexample-1nn}.
+\paragraph{Proof of Inconsistency of $1$-nearest neighbor} We return to our proof of \cref{prop:counterexample-1nn}.
 The idea will be to consider a point prediction task and then apply \cref{prop:2nd-moment-bdd} to show that with some fixed probability, the $1$-nearest neighbor estimator is a fixed distance away from the test risk, even as $\nval$ increases.